 - Olive Oil – I use olive oil, but avocado and other types of oil also work well.

-- Seasonings like salt, pepper, Italian seasonings, etc.
+- Seasonings – Salt, pepper, Italian seasonings, etc.

 Again, use the vegetables you have on hand.
-I think of this recipe as a way to avoid food waste because I use the oldest vegetables in my refrigerator.
+I consider this recipe a way to minimize food waste, as I utilize the oldest vegetables in my refrigerator.

 How To Cook Chicken Drumsticks On The Stove:

-If you are looking for another great chicken legs recipe, give this easy Slow Cooker Curry Chicken Legs recipe.
+If you’re looking for another great chicken leg recipe, try this easy Slow-Cooker Curry Chicken Legs recipe.

-- This Kale and Apple Salad is delicious with this stove-top chicken legs recipe.
+- This Kale and Apple Salad pairs with this stove-top chicken legs recipe.

-- You can make this Roasted Fingerling Potatoes recipe in the air fryer, stove-top, or oven.
+- You can make this Roasted Fingerling Potatoes recipe in the air fryer, on the stovetop, or in the oven.

 - Everyone loves these creamy Mashed Potatoes with Cream Cheese, even my picky eater.